- Strategists expect robust economic growth in developed economies

 - The pace of Fed hikes seen as key global market driver in 2016

-Russell Investments has released its 2016 Annual Global Market Outlook report, detailing key investment insights, economic forecasts and market expectations from the firm's global team of investment strategists.
+SYDNEY, 12 January – Russell Investments has released its 2016 Annual Global Market Outlook report, detailing key investment insights, economic forecasts and market expectations from the firm’s global team of investment strategists.

 Russell Investments' strategists describe a reasonably robust outlook for major developed economies, which have few imbalances and possess spare capacity.
 They expect gross domestic product (GDP) increases of 1.5% to 2.0% in the Eurozone and 2.0% to 2.5% in the U.S. In contrast, they believe emerging markets are not yet at the bottom of their cycle and could remain under pressure from continued low commodity prices, a strong U.S. dollar and weak exports.

-"The economic and market cycles are aging, but the good news is that we don't see a recession on the horizon," said Andrew Pease, Russell Investments' global head of investment strategy.
+"The economic and market cycles are ageing, but the good news is that we don't see a recession on the horizon," said Andrew Pease, Russell Investments' global head of investment strategy.
 "The less positive news is that the upside for investment returns looks fairly limited in 2016.
 We believe the winners in 2016 will be those investors that 'hope for the best, but prepare for the worst' and have the governance structure to be tactically astute."

-The strategists' favored scenario for investors in 2016 is mid-to-low single-digit returns for global equities, led by Europe and Japan, which they expect will modestly outperform cash and fixed income.
+The strategists' favoured scenario for investors in 2016 is mid-to-low single-digit returns for global equities, led by Europe and Japan, which they expect will modestly outperform cash and fixed income.
 This scenario includes a gradual rise in long-term interest rates as the U.S. federal funds rate increases to 1.25% or 1.5% by the end of 2016.
-Further equity upside in the U.S. will be determined by corporate earnings power, according to the strategists, and belief that the U.S. unemployment rate should fall to 4.5% (or lower) by the end of 2016.
+Further equity upside in the U.S. will be determined by corporate earnings power, according to the strategists, and a belief that the U.S. unemployment rate should fall to 4.5% (or lower) by the end of 2016.
 This scenario could trigger upward pressure on wages, which would eat into profit margins.